-Compensation Decisions for 2017.
-In March 2017, the Compensation Committee reviewed the performance and compensation of the executive team, and discussed the grant of equity-based awards to executive officers.
-The Compensation Committee also established the 2017 Primary Cash Bonus Plan for Messrs.
-Frist, Pearson and Hayden and certain other vice presidents and director level employees of the Company, In addition, the 2017 Echo Bonus Plan was established for certain members of management of Echo, Inc., including Mr. Sousa.
-Such bonus plans reflect tiered cash bonuses as a percentage of base salary for exceeding certain levels of performance noted below.
-Under these plans, consistent with our 2016 bonus plans, Messrs.
-Frist, Pearson and Hayden will be eligible to receive a maximum payout of 30 percent of base salary under the 2017 Primary Cash Bonus Plan based on the Company's level of attainment of non-GAAP operating income, and Mr. Sousa will be eligible to receive a maximum payout of 40 percent of base salary under the 2017 Echo Bonus Plan based on the level of attainment of Echo, Inc. non-GAAP operating income.
-For purposes of the 2017 Primary Cash Bonus Plan, non-GAAP operating income is defined as our GAAP income from operations, as adjusted for acquisition related expenses incurred during the year and operating income (loss) from acquisitions consummated during the year.
-Non-GAAP operating income for purposes of the Echo Bonus Plan is the Echo business unit's GAAP operating income as adjusted for acquisition related expenses with respect to Echo, Inc. incurred during the year and operating income (loss) from acquisitions consummated during the year with respect to Echo, Inc. Mr. Schultz will continue to be eligible for sales commissions and therefore will not participate in either of the 2017 cash bonus plans.
+Compensation Decisions for 2018.
+In March 2018, the Compensation Committee reviewed the performance and compensation of the executive team, and discussed the grant of equity-based awards to executive officers.
+The Compensation Committee also established the 2018 Primary Cash Bonus Plan for Messrs.
+Frist, Pearson, and Hayden and certain other vice presidents and director level employees of the Company.
+In addition, the 2018 Verity Bonus Plan was established for certain members of management of Verity, Inc. (formerly Echo, Inc.), including Mr. Sousa, Such bonus plans reflect tiered cash bonuses as a percentage of base salary for exceeding certain levels of performance noted below.
+Under these plans, consistent with our 2017 bonus plans, Messrs.
+Frist, Pearson, and Hayden, will be eligible to receive a maximum payout of 30 percent of base salary under the 2018 Primary Cash Bonus Plan based on the Company's level of attainment of non-GAAP operating income, and Mr. Sousa will be eligible to receive a maximum payout of 40 percent of base salary under the 2018 Verity Bonus Plan based on the level of attainment of Verity, Inc. non-GAAP operating income.
+For purposes of the 2018 Primary Cash Bonus Plan, non-GAAP operating income is defined as our consolidated GAAP income from continuing operations, as adjusted for acquisition related expenses incurred during the year and operating income (loss) from acquisitions consummated during the year.
+Non-GAAP operating income for purposes of the Verity Bonus Plan is Verity, Inc.'s GAAP operating income as adjusted for acquisition-related expenses with respect to Verity, Inc. incurred during the year and operating income (loss) from acquisitions consummated during the year with respect to Verity, Inc.

-The Compensation Committee also approved the grant of time-based RSUs to management during the March 2017 meeting in the amounts set forth below.
+The Compensation Committee also approved the grant of time-based RSUs to management during the March 2018 meeting in the amounts set forth below.
 Such RSUs will vest annually in increasing increments of 15%, 20%, 30% and 35% as of the first, second, third and fourth anniversaries of the grant date, respectively.

-The table below summarizes the 2017 base salary levels and 2017 equity-based incentive awards for the Named Executive Officers.
+The table below summarizes the 2018 base salary levels and 2018 equity-based incentive awards for the Named Executive Officers.

-Restricted Share Units 2017 Base Subject to Time-Based Name and Title Salary (1) Vesting Robert A. Frist, Jr., President and Chief Executive Officer \$ 323,950 4,859 J. Edward Pearson, Senior Vice President, Chief Operating Officer 306,185 4,859 Gerard M. Hayden, Jr., Senior Vice President, Chief Financial Officer 277,380 4,375 Michael Sousa, Senior Vice President and President, Echo, Inc. 295,735 4,859 Thomas Schultz, Senior Vice President, Sales 221,490 3,283
+2018 Base Restricted Share Units Subject to Time-Based Name and Title Salary (1) Vesting Robert A. Frist, Jr., President and Chief Executive Officer \$335,000 5,325 J. Edward Pearson, Senior Vice President, Chief Operating Officer \$330,000 5,325 Gerard M. Hayden, Jr., Senior Vice President, Chief Financial Officer \$288,000 4,587 Michael Sousa, Senior Vice President and President, Echo, Inc. \$330,000 5,325

-(1) Effective May 1, 2017
+(1) Effective May 1, 2018